YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 In the
-backward search problem, the second branch of the disjunction which is `fresh c, m in ...` is applicable in both versions, but the declarative reading of the conjuctions is not the same.
+backward search problem, the second branch of the disjunction which is `fresh c, m in ...` is applicable in both versions, but the imperative meanings of the conjuctions are not the same.
 Below we highlight the difference.

 - `div a c a' O  & div b c b' O & gcd a b c` is read as, "Find `a` and `c` such that `a` divided by `c` equals `a'`.
 Then find `b` such that `b` divided by `c` equals `b'`.
 Now check that the gcd of `a` and `b` is `c`."
 In the first conjunct both `a,c` are unknowns, but in the second conjunct since `c` has already been found by the first